atreides1/atreides1.github.io/README.md

 # My website!

-This time, build with React and Bootstrap.
+This time, built with React and Bootstrap.
 Updated as of Feb.
 2021.